bgiatran/film-success-analysis/README.md

 ---

+## Challenges

+Working on film success analytics revealed several tough data challenges:

+- **Incomplete and inconsistent metadata:** Many films had missing or conflicting information across sources.
+- **Country mismatches:** Discrepancies in film country of origin data complicated regional analysis.
+- **Limited review and sentiment data:** Review datasets were sparse and varied in format, limiting sentiment accuracy.
+- **Model simplicity due to data constraints:** The hit predictor model was constrained to a few variables due to lack of richer features.

+Despite these hurdles, I prioritized building a foundation for further refinement and learning more about the intersection of entertainment and data analytics.

+---

 ## Future Improvements

-- Expand the hit predictor with more features (genre, runtime, MPAA rating)
+- Expand the hit predictor model with more features such as genre, runtime, and MPAA rating.
-- Incorporate sentiment analysis of reviews
+- Incorporate sentiment analysis of movie reviews to add qualitative insights.
-- Add real-time box office scraping for dynamic forecasting
+- Add real-time box office data scraping for dynamic forecasting.
-- Introduce unsupervised clustering of films by performance profile
+- Introduce unsupervised clustering to profile films by performance and audience reception.

 ---